qiaohanscode/technical-tutorial/frontend/npmrc.md

 #//nexus-gcj.apps.ec1.aws.io/repository/npm-public/:_auth=$TOKEN
 ```
 ### Files
-Four files are relevant for npm,
+Four files are relevant for npm.
+Each of theses files is loaded, the config options are solved in priority oder.
 - per-project config (/path/to/my/project/.npmrc)
 - per-user config file (~/.npmrc)
 - global config file ($PREFIX/etc/npmrc)
 - npm built in config file (/path/to/npm/npmrc)

-Each of theses files is loaded, the config options are solved in priority oder.

 For details see https://docs.npmjs.com/cli/v9/configuring-npm/npmrc

+### Comments
+Lines begin with `;` or `#`character are interpreted as comments